Jose64141/ps2sdk/README.md

 Copyright 2001-2004, ps2dev - http://www.ps2dev.org
 All rights reserved.

+Note: This fork is a merge of the more recent version of PS2SDK and the commit made by balika011 to add PSX support at https://github.com/xfwcfw/ps2sdk

 ## Introduction

 PS2SDK is a collecction of Open Source libraries used for developing applications on Sony's PlayStation 2® (PS2). ps2sdk contains the work from a number of PS2 projects which are now buildable in a single source tree.
 Review the history section for how ps2sdk came about.